-This year the 'Gulf Bank 642 Marathon' partnered with the UNHCR (United Nations High Commissioner on Refugees), also known as the UN Refugee Agency, and its 'Voices for Refugees' initiative.
-This online awareness and fundraising campaign is to stand with refugees to make their voices heard and humanize their plight.
+For the second consecutive year, the Bank partnered with the UNHCR (United Nations High Commissioner on Refugees), also known as the UN Refugee Agency, and its 'Voices for Refugees' initiative.
+This is an online awareness campaign to stand with refugees and make their voices heard and humanize their plight.
+Following the event, the Bank and its partner Pro Vision Sports Mangement, donated KD10,000 to UNHCR.